umashankardotnet/software-engineer/mock-interviews/Visa-staff-sr-staff-engineer.md

 * Insert a node at the kth position in a linked list
 * Matrix addition
 * Find the LCM (Least Common Multiple) of elements in an array
 * Access a linked list node at some arbitrary position
+* Quick Sort & Merge Sort

 ### 🔹 System Design: